Last Updated on 4.8.22 by Danielle Clements

-New research has shown that 58% of landlords who have previously rented out a property have either just adapted an old tenancy agreement contract the next time they have come to rent their residence out or have updated a template they have found online.
-A dangerous game to play if you ask our Dispute Resolution team who have seen an increase in tenancy disputes over the recent years.
+New research has shown that 58% of landlords who have previously rented out property have either just adapted an old tenancy agreement contract the next time they have come to rent their residence out or have updated a template they have found online.
+A dangerous game to play if you ask our dispute resolution experts who have seen an increase in tenancy disputes over the recent years.
 Using an old contract or a template may mean that landlords are asking their tenants to sign legal documents that aren’t actually legally compliant.

 The research, conducted by Direct Line for Business, also found that 10% of private landlords in the UK have no formal tenancy agreement at all!
 Using or adapting an old tenancy agreement is hazardous but having no tenancy agreement at all really is asking for a dispute!